-So there’s a unifying thread when it comes to certain pseudoarchaeology ideas — one of which being the concept of the Transoceanic Traveler.
+So there’s a few unifying threads when it comes to certain pseudoarchaeology ideas — one of which being the concept of the Transoceanic Traveler.
 I recently finished reading a book called The Path of the Spiritual Sun.
 It’s a guidebook for a new religion that a gentleman named Beelzebub is trying to hype.

 The central premise of Beelzebub’s argument in his book is that all religions stem from an ancient race of sun worshipers who existed before the biblical flood.
 That premises alone is a bit of a bag of worms to unpack, but then we start looking deeper into this mysterious vanished race, and what we find is not surprising at all.
 I did a podcast recently talking about my thoughts and feelings over the book itself.
 What I wanted to concentrate on here is the idea of the great white race of ancient ancestors who come bearing culture from across the oceans.

 Now sometimes you see this theme, and it’s small scale-wise.
 It’s usually just one culture supplanting another.
 An example I can think of is the Lost Tribes of Israel coming to the Americas. (this did not actually happen.)
 Clearly, the Lost Tribes of Israel were not some great global master race, but according to some fringe theorists, they were the ones that brought civilization to the Americans. (again, this did not actually happen.)